pepkit/pepspec/docs/looper/tutorial/initialize.md

 ## Step 3: Create a metadata table

 Looper needs a list of samples in the form of a sample metadata table, which names each sample and includes paths to the data files.
+Looper will accept a PEP, which we'll discuss more later, or just a simple CSV file, which is where we'll start.
 Create a new file called `metadata/sample_table.csv` and paste this content in it:

 ```csv  title="metadata/sample_table.csv"
 sample_name,area_type,file_path